Chapter 7-Business Development Strategies for U.S. Firms

 The first two types of companies are the most common in Argentina; however, the market is beginning to demand global quality equipment produced locally under an international business license service.
 In Argentina, there are a few firms that provide these types of services: Degremont (France), Lockwood (Argentina), US Filter (USA), and Ecopreneur (Argentina).

 It is also important to recognize that European companies tend to be more aggressive and committed to the market than their U.S. counterparts.
 They often offer lines of credit and are willing to assume higher risk.
 The French have had the added advantage that they have been awarded a number of water concessions which has created a market for French water equipment.
 U.S. companies must be able to counter these factors by providing appropriate solutions and attractive terms.
+Environmental Services.
+With the regulation requiring environmental impact assessments and the increasing focus on environmental management, consulting services will be in more demand.
+There are a number of local consulting companies, but international expertise is highly regarded in Argentina, and there is an increase in demand for U.S. expertise.
+It is not overly difficult to establish a local office in Argentina and staff it with expatriates as well as qualified technical professionals.

 The current trend is for Argentine and U.S. consulting firms to form joint partnerships.
 A local presence gives U.S. firms an edge.
 It provides them with current market prices and firsthand knowledge on opportunities and access to up-to-date market prices (see appendix B for a list of environmental companies).
 To be most successful, it is important to offer a full range of services to the client.
 Moreover, all companies providing services to the industrial sector should be versed in environmental management systems.